o-jasper/storebin/readme.md

 Those use the defaults, for encoding there are `.plain_encode` and `.compress_encode` versions.

-Suggest othe encodes/decoders to follow the same pattern.
+Suggest other encodes/decoders to follow the same pattern.
 The non-file portion of the above is that json does.
 If you have your own pattern, you can emulate the above.
 For this you dont have to provide them all, but it is better to not-retract once you have added a function ina release.

 `require("storebin.via")(encode_and_decode)`  creates the above via `.encode` and `.decode`.